Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 krot    =jenkins2  2014-02-06 14:38  0.0.7
 ```

-If everything went fine, running your npm commands such as `npm install`, `npm search`, will result in finding their corresponding modules in the WMG private NPM registry.
+If everything has gone well, running your npm commands such as `npm install`, `npm search`, will result in finding their corresponding modules in the WMG private NPM registry.

 ## package.json